besentv/wine-issues/README.md

 # wine-issues
 List of found issues in Wine.
+See issues tab.